CodeSigils/parcel-n-boot/README.md

 # A simple parcel and bootstrap 4 setup template

-Created mainly for fast creation of bootstrap 4 themes and UI kits with SASS and PostCSS wit autoprefixer support.
-Note that everything lives in src dir.
+This is just a playground used mainly for fast Bootstrap 4 UI theme and UI creation with SASS, PostCSS and autoprefixer support.
+PLease note that everything lives in src dir.

 Start and run with: